 Online: Contact Apple through the Messages app on your Apple device and you will be routed to the Apple Card customer service for any account-related questions.
 Alternatively, you can chat with an agent by using the … read full answerApple Wallet app and tapping "Message."

 By phone: Call the Apple Card customer service department at (877) 255-5923.

 By mail: Send your written inquiries to the following address: Lockbox 6112 P.O.
 Box 7247 Philadelphia, PA 19170-6112

-You cannot get an Apple Card cash advance because the Apple Card does not allow cash advances at all.
-While you can’t get cash from this card, you can use the Apple Card for purchases wherever cards on the Mastercard network are accepted.
+You cannot get an Apple Card cash advance because the card does not allow cash advances at all.
+However, you can use the Apple Card for purchases wherever cards on the Mastercard network are accepted.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.